Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 If you think punishment means a good thorough beating, well, say hello to scores of masochists out there.
 Want someone to write out lines or do your laundry in a head-to-toe scuba suit?
 There’s someone out there for whom that sounds like the perfect Saturday.

-Punishment, just like reward, beauty, and the optimal shade of brown for toast, is entirely in the eye of the beholder.
+That is to say, punishment, just like reward, beauty, and the optimal shade of brown for toast, is entirely in the eye of the beholder.

 Don’t want to correct your sub?
 You’re probably after ‘funishment’